I like the Grammy Awards because I love music in general. I enjoy almost any type of music, but as you know, I particularly like Latin music.

 For that reason, I always learn more from the nominations than from the winners of the Grammy.
 The Grammy nominees list invariably contains great music that I didn’t know about.
-Now that I blog about Latin music, the Grammy winners give me an opportunity to rethink or even “study” the music of the Grammy winners, especially when I believed a different artist had the best record in the category.
+Now that I blog about Latin music, the Grammy awards give me an opportunity to rethink or even “study” the music of the Grammy winners.
+This is especially true if I believed a different artist had the best record in the category.
 It makes me wonder “what did they see that I didn’t”.
 However, that doesn’t mean that I must be “wrong”.
 To me the selection of best music is not all about right or wrong, but about preferences in music.

 My Salsa and Latin Jazz Homework